SamuelSwartzberg/flashcardifying_text_temp/ling/temp-basic-structure.md

 #### basics

-»⟮a phrase⟯« is ⟮＿a constituent＿⟯ which ⟮behaves in a certain way⟯ which is defined by ⟮＿its head＿⟯.
+»⟮a phrase⟯« is ⟮＿a constituent＿⟯ which ⟮behaves in a certain way⟯ which is defined by ⟮＿its phrasal category＿⟯.
 An ⟮XP⟯ is ⟮＿a phrase＿⟯ with ⟮X as ＿its head＿⟯.

 #### phrasal parts